Haskeeb265/obsidian-vault/1 - Rough Notes/Computer Hardware.md

 - RAM tasks includes: rendering images, multitasking with several apps open

 - HDD is based on older technology.
 It works in writing binary data onto a spinning magnetic disk that rotate at high speeds.
-- SSD are newer type
+- SSD are newer type.
+They store data on NAN flash memory chips.

 #### References